mikedelong/kaggle-zestimate/proposal.md

 ------------------
 We will use one or more models to predict the log-error of the Zestimates.

+  When you resubmit, please be sure to give a quick overview of the algorithms and techniques you want to try.
+For instance, be sure to mention any pre-processing, unsupervised, supervised or other machine learning techniques you want to try.
+No need to go into detail about how you'll implement them...this should just be a quick summary of your methodology.

 Benchmark model
 ---------------
 Because this is an open Kaggle competition we have available to us more than one baseline model.
 Oleg Panichev has published three different baseline models: